Jessica Holmes baking in her kitchen

 Now, ten years later, Sweetest Menu is a thriving six-figure business with a vibrant community of over 250K Instagram followers.
 Jess's remarkable success epitomises the perfect blend of professional expertise and passion.

-She shares more about growing Sweetest Menu from a side-hustle into a full-time career, what a day in the life looks like as a content creator, and key strategies that have helped her grow her business.
+She shares more about growing Sweetest Menu from a side hustle into a full-time career, what a day in the life looks like as a content creator, and key strategies that have helped her grow her business.

 Can you tell us about your journey since graduating from QUT?

-After I finished my studies at QUT, I worked for over a decade as a copywriter and a digital content producer.
+After I finished my studies at QUT, I worked for over a decade as a copywriter and digital content producer.
 I had humble beginnings as an account executive but soon moved into the digital content space.
 I worked as a copywriter for a travel company, then moved into food media and finally landed a content designer position at an American tech company.
-In 2020, I quit my day job and made Sweetest Menu my full time gig.
+In 2020, I quit my day job and made Sweetest Menu my full-time gig.

 You launched your blog, Sweetest Menu, in 2014.
 When did you first discover your passion for baking, and how did that lead to the creation of Sweetest Menu?